am1s3/opius-os/README.md

 ## Features

-- 🔌 **Device Management** — автоматическое определение подключённых устройств (ESP32, ESP8266, Arduino, RP2040, STM32)
+- 🔌 **Device Management** — automatic detection of connected devices (ESP32, ESP8266, Arduino, RP2040, STM32)
-- ⚡ **Flash Firmware** — прошивка из пакетов или кастомных `.bin` файлов с указанием адресов памяти
+- ⚡ **Flash Firmware** — firmware from packages or custom `.bin` files with memory addresses
-- 📦 **Package Manager** — реестр прошивок с проверкой контрольных сумм
+- 📦 **Package Manager** — firmware registry with checksum verification
-- 🖥️ **Serial Monitor** — цветной монитор с отправкой команд в устройство
+- 🖥️ **Serial Monitor** — color monitor with sending commands to the device
-- 🌐 **Web UI** — полноценный десктоп в браузере с терминалом, файловым менеджером и системным монитором
+- 🌐 **Web UI** — A full-fledged desktop in a browser with a terminal, file manager, and system monitor
-- 🎨 **Dark Theme** — профессиональный тёмный интерфейс
+- 🎨 **Dark Theme** — professional dark interface
-- 🔄 **Auto-sync** — синхронизация реестра прошивок из удалённого источника
+- 🔄 **Auto-sync** — synchronizing the firmware registry from a remote source

 ---